protontypes/open-sustainable-technology/README.md

 - [seedr](https://github.com/efernandezpascual/seedr) - An R package that provides functions to fit hydro and thermal time germination models.
 - [plantFEM](https://github.com/kazulagi/plantFEM) -  A plant simulator based on Finite Element Method, which targets crops in fields.
 This software provides multi-physical simulations of agriculture for canopies, plants, and organs for farmers, breeders, and agronomists.
 - [openfoodfacts-server](https://github.com/openfoodfacts/openfoodfacts-server) - Open Food Facts is a collaborative, free and open database of food products from around the world.
+- [ramlegacy](https://www.ramlegacy.org/) - A compilation of stock assessment results for commercially exploited marine populations from around the world.

 ## Circular Economy and Waste